canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     Some formats are more useful than others in that they are capable of transferring more of the internal state.
-Depending on your application you may wish to choose the most generic format (json) and process it further with additional tools, choose the most basic format (text) just to get a simple summary of the results or lastly choose one of the two specialized formats (xml and html) that are specific to the Checkbox workflow.
+Depending on your application you may wish to choose the most generic format (tar.xz) and process it further with additional tools, choose the most basic format (text) just to get a simple summary of the results or lastly choose one of the two specialized formats (xlsx and html) that are specific to the Checkbox workflow.

     Out of the box the following exporters are supported: